-TWIA successfully worked with the Texas Public Finance Authority ("TPFA") and TDI to issue \$500 million in pre-event Class 1 public securities.
+TWIA successfully worked with the Texas Public Finance Authority ("TPFA") and TDI to issue \$500 million in pre-event Class 1 public securities in 2014.
 These pre-event securities provide instant liquidity (claims-paying ability) and increased total 2014 funding from \$3.35 to \$3.85 billion.
+The securities were issued for a ten-year term and provide a long-term source of funding for TWIA.

-TWIA renewed its catastrophe reinsurance program in June.
+TWIA renewed its catastrophe reinsurance program in June 2014.
 The program provides \$1.45 billion in funding for TWIA losses above a negotiated attachment point of \$1.9 billion, extending the total funding of the Association.

-Total projected funding for the 2014 hurricane season with the Class 1 pre-event public securities is illustrated by the following chart:
+TWIA's funding for the 2014 hurricane season of at least \$3.85 billion is illustrated by the following chart:

-TWIA continues to add to the CRTF and employ all available tools to improve our funding each year.
-The total funding of \$3.85 billion would be sufficient to fund over 98.6% of all modeled catastrophe events, including a storm scenario similar to Hurricanes Dolly and Ike, and is greater than any previous year's funding since 2008, as shown in the exhibit below.
+The total funding of \$3.85 billion would be sufficient to fund 98.6% of all modeled catastrophe events, including a storm scenario similar to Hurricanes Dolly and Ike, and is greater than any previous year's funding since 2008, as shown in the exhibit below.

-Notes:

-Funding for 2008 shown as it existed for Hurricane Ike, post-Hurricane Dolly; unlimited additional funding available via reimbursable assessments.
+Notes: Funding for 2008 shown as it existed for Hurricane Ike, post-Hurricane Dolly; unlimited additional funding available via reimbursable assessments.